SS Joplin Victory: Ward incident

-On February 3, 1949 she arrived in San Francisco with Shanghai refugees.
+On February 3, 1949, she arrived in San Francisco with Shanghai refugees.

 Korean War

 SS Joplin Victory served as merchant marine naval ship supplying goods for the Korean War.
 She help move the 140th Medium Tank Battalion.
 About 75 percent of the personnel taken to Korea for the Korean War came by the merchant marine ships.
 The SS Joplin Victory transported goods, mail, food and other supplies.
 About 90 percent of the cargo was moved by merchant marine naval to the Korean war zone.
 SS Joplin Victory made trips between 18 November 1950 and 23 December 1952 helping American forces engaged against Communist aggression in South Korea.

 On Nov.
 19, 1952 she was blown by high winds and broke loose from the Oakland Estuary pier, in Oakland, California.
-She ran into the side of a transport ship, the USN Navy's SS Neshoba.
+She ran into the side of a transport ship, the Navy's SS Neshoba.

 James River

 She was laid up at Astoria, Oregon in 1952 and later transferred to the James River in Virginia as part of the National Defense Reserve Fleet for years.
 In 1994 she was scrapped in Alang, India.